 It was almost as though Wallace thought if we believed him enough, he might eventually believe what he was saying, too.”

 I once heard on a podcast that Helen Schucman, the psychologist and professor who basically wrote the famous spiritual text, A Course in Miracles (she channeled it) never actually believed the words she wrote.
 This was heartbreaking to me.
-Perhaps because I’m working on writing a self-help book myself and I assumed on some level that by simply writing one it would mean that myself/ life would automatically be ‘helped’ from the information I share in it.
+Perhaps because I’m working on writing a self-help book myself right now and I assumed on some level that by simply writing one it would mean that myself/ life would automatically be ‘helped’ from the information I share in it the book.
 It doesn’t work that way though, I still have to do the exercises in my book consistently to benefit even if I’m the one who made them up.
 I can intellectually understand the material but I still have to apply it if I want the benefit from it.

 What’s fascinating to me about Wallace’s life and even more about his untimely death is that, as stated in this article, his work “tends to verge right on the border of self-help.”
 Like I said, we’ll never know if Wallace believed his own message but what I think is that he did understand the concepts and believe them but like Helen, and I, and many of us involved, interested, or like me immersed in personal development, he was unable to integrate his concepts fully in his own life.

 I struggle with this too.
-I intellectually understand spiritual concepts or ideas from the countless self-help books I read but truly integrating the message and actually applying the theories in my daily life is a completely different animal all together that I have far from mastered.
+I intellectually understand useful, psychological, or spiritual concepts and ideas from the countless self-help books I read but truly integrating the message and applying the theories in my daily life is a completely different animal all together that I have far from mastered.
 This makes me question all self-help authors and spiritual teachers, not for their validity (I know their concepts make sense) but for how they are actually able to fully apply their work in their lives.
 I think of the authors as people outside of their body of work and that is more inspiring to me now than their body of work ever will be.

 The interesting thing is that I can trick myself into feeling like I’ve got it together by constantly distracting myself with spiritual or personal growth content.
 It’s easy to convince myself into thinking I’m actually living these concepts all the time when in reality I’m just consuming information all the time, but rarely living it.